datacamp/authoring/docs/courses/design/brainstorming-problems.md

 Many courses list four or five problems to solve.
 This helps to divide the course up into chapters later on.

+### Can I break that rule?

+Sure!
 Don't feel obliged to stick to this format.
 Some courses list a single overarching problem to solve, and other courses list a dozen problems.

 ## Good ideas